W3C Prov: PROV model overview

-The core concepts defined by the PROV Model are Entity, Activity and Agent.
+The core concepts defined by the PROV Model are the entity, activity and agent.
 The remaining concepts are relationships between these (e.g. Derivation, Usage, Generation) or specializations (e.g. Person, Collection, Plan).

-An Entity captures a thing in the world (in a particular state).
-The entity was derived from some other entity, and was generated by an Activity that used other entities.
+An entity captures a thing in the world (in a particular state).
+The entity was derived from some other entity, and was generated by an activity that used other entities.

-An Agent (e.g. a person or software execution) was associated with the activity, and the entity that was generated by the activity was attributed to that agent.
+An agent (e.g. a person or software execution) was associated with the activity, and the entity that was generated by the activity was attributed to that agent.

 PROV serializations

 Provenance statements can be serialized in different PROV formats, while expressing the same PROV model.
 Some of the PROV types and relationship names have slight variations from the PROV model concepts to be idiomatic to the format.

 For example, PROV-N is a textual format that has a direct mapping to the PROV model: